dgaydukov/cert-aws/sa/files/sa.md

     * rename table/column, add new column, remove column from one table or add prefix to another, convert to lower/upper-case, change column datatype, add new column as concat of 2 existing (use transformation rule)
     * table & collection (cause for MongoDB/DocumentDB data stored not in tables but as documents gathered as collections) settings - migrate single table/view using multiple threads
-You can specify kinesis/kafka only as target (not as source)
+You can specify kinesis/kafka only as target (not as source) If you want to migrate old/unsupported db engine, you should:
+* export your db into csv
+* upload your scv to s3
+* create task to migrate data where source would b3 s3 and target - your desired target db
+* add table mapping rules in json

 ###### ELB
 ELB (Elastic Load Balancing) - is a proxy that accept traffic (using listeners) from clients and route it to targets (usually EC2), so it basically distribute your traffic between different ec2 instances and holds 2 connections: